mjmanley/PredictiveModeling/pm_service_api_manage.md

 Each
 model file is given a context ID as a convenient alias to use for referencing the deployed model in subsequent service calls.
-If a model exists for a context ID, it is replaced by this PUT call as a means of refreshing the predictive analytics in use by your applications.
+If a model exists for a context ID, it is replaced by the following `PUT` call as a means of refreshing the predictive analytics in use by your applications.

+Request example:

 ```
 PUT http://{PA Bluemix load balancer URL}/pm/v1/model/{contextId}?accesskey={access_key for this bound application}
 ```
 {: codeblock}

-Request example:
+Request parameters:

 ```
     Content-Type: multipart/form-data